Historical rankings of prime ministers of Canada

 East Block (left) and the Office of the Prime Minister and Privy Council (right) have housed the office of the prime minister since Canadian Confederation, the former from 1867 to 1977 and the latter since 1977.

 Surveys have been conducted to construct historical rankings of individuals who have served as prime minister of Canada.
 These ranking systems are usually based on surveys of academic historians, economists and political scientists.
 The rankings focus on the achievements, leadership qualities, failures and faults in office.

-Scholar survey results
+Expert survey results

 Canadian custom is to count by the individuals who were prime minister, not by terms.
 Since Confederation, 24 prime ministers have been "called upon" by the governor general to form 30 Canadian ministries.